ncarboni/vir/docs/index.md

 This property indicates the membership of a personification in an iconographical object.

-### K23 Connote (is connotation of)
+### K23 connote (is connotation of)

 Domain: [IC9 Representation]
 Range: [IC9 Representation]
 Subproperty: P138 Represents

 This property indicates the connotation relationships, formalized by Barthes, between a conceptual entity and an iconographical object.
 It is a shortcut for the more fully developed path IC12 Visual Recognition assign (K9) to a IC9 Representation a new (K11) IC9 Representation.
 It doesn't offer any information about when and whom established the connotation relationship.
 <a name="k24">
-### K24 Portray (is portrayed in)</a>
+### K24 portray (is portrayed in)</a>

 Domain: [IC9 Representation]
 Range: [IC16 Character]
 Subproperty: P138 Represents

 This property put in relation an iconographical object with the portrayed character.

 ### K25 express (is abstraction of)